wdl2459/ConQuR/README.md

 ## System requirements

-The `ConQuR` package (Version 1.0) should be compatible with Windows, Mac, and Linux operating systems.
+The `ConQuR` package (version 1.0) should be compatible with Windows, Mac, and Linux operating systems.

 Before setting up the package, users should have `R` version 3.5.0 or higher.